acoksuz/AUTOLYCUS/template.md

 ### Set up the environment

+A. Docker Route

+1. Please download and install Docker Desktop for this route.
+Then, run the following commands using terminal on the location where the Dockerfile is located.
+This will build and run a Docker image from the Dockerfile.

+docker build . --no-cache -t autolycus docker run -p 8888:8888 autolycus

+B. Manual Route

-1. Run the following commands on terminal to install up-to-date Python, Pip and Jupyter Notebook libraries
+1. Run the following commands on terminal to install up-to-date Python, Pip and Jupyter Notebook libraries.
-sudo apt update\
+sudo apt update
-sudo apt install python3\
+sudo apt install python3
-sudo apt install python3-pip\
+sudo apt install python3-pip
-pip3 install notebook\
+pip3 install notebook
 jupyter notebook

-2. Download the repository using the command\
-gh repo clone acoksuz/AUTOLYCUS
+2. Download the repository using the command gh repo clone acoksuz/AUTOLYCUS

-3. Run the following command to install required libraries used in the proposed attack\
-pip3 install -r requirements.txt
+3. Run the following command to install required libraries used in the proposed attack pip3 install -r requirements.txt

 4. Run individual notebooks for experiments or for manual configurations run all the scripts in "Experiments.ipynb" from top to bottom.